 And with China’s favoring of homegrown players — applying tight domestic restrictions on FAMGA (kicking out Facebook and Google entirely in 2009 and 2010) — BAT works more and more tightly with state-run initiatives.

 In November 2017, China’s Ministry of Science and Technology announced a new wave of “open innovation platforms,” relying on Baidu for rollout of autonomous vehicles, Alibaba Cloud (Aliyun) for smart cities, and Tencent for medical imaging and diagnostics.

-But while BAT are increasingly embroiled in China’s state agenda, they are also expanding their control to other APAC countries and consumers, recruiting U.S. talent, investing in startups from Canada to Israel, and forming global partnerships in everything from predictive healthcare to conversational AI.
+But while BAT are increasingly embroiled in China’s state agenda, they are also expanding their control to other APAC countries and consumers, recruiting U.S. talent, investing in startups from Canada to Israel, and forming global partnerships in everything from biotech healthcare to conversational AI.

 By adopting a platform-based business strategy — expanding horizontally via major acquisitions and equity positions — BAT have gained unparalleled influence in almost every aspect of users’ lives.

 In this blog, I’ll be looking at some of the biggest BAT highlights, strategies, and state-corporate collaborations catapulting these three Artificial Intelligence companies to (global) dominance.

 Of all the BAT giants, Baidu was the first to pioneer and apply deep learning, scoring a big win in 2014 with the hire of Andrew Ng to head Baidu’s Silicon Valley AI lab.